rConfig V8 Core CLI Commands Reference

 Use cases:

-- Finding all devices with specific configuration
+- Finding all devices with a specific configuration

 - Security audits (finding weak passwords, old protocols)